shiti-ghosh/Interactive-RNA-Seq-Analysis-and-Visualization-with-R-Shiny/README.md

 3. Enrichment Pathways

 Note: the app may take a few minutes to run in the background and generate results from DESeq2(R).
 Please be patient.

+## Upstream : Quantifying Gene Expression with Kallisto

+This upstream module prepares and quantifies transcript abundance from single-end RNA-Seq data using Kallisto.
+It also summarizes transcript-level estimates into a gene-level count matrix for downstream differential expression analysis (e.g., in our R Shiny Dashboard).

+Follow the steps to analyse raw RNA-Seq data to count matrix representing expression levels of all genes in every sample:

+1. Download the FASTQ files from your desired location using curl or wget.
+Please be mindful of your location.
+This step is not mentioned in this pipeline exclusively.
+However you can refer my previous repository " Bulk RNA-Seq analysis using Makefile" to know the steps in detail.
+For reference: wget "paste the downloadable link of your desired sample/fastq files"
+2. Download the reference.
+Since this project( R Shiny Dashboard) deals with Mus musculus sample, our reference is the same.
+The bash script or "wget<...>" is mentioned in this repository. "/reference/"
+3. Since we are interested in pseudoalignment, we create an index of our reference file for faster pseudoalignment.
+4. Now we have the FASTQ files, reference index.
+Now we run the bash script from /upstream_scripts/kallisto_quantification.sh.
+Please check your data and directory path for each step in the script to match your paths and filenames.
+5. Convert the results to count matrix using the R script under the same directory.
+6. The generated count matrix can now serve as an input for the R Shiny Dashboard.
+7.

+8.